Garbage Disposal Wiring & Kitchen Disposal Safety

 Garbage disposal vibration, especially under some heavy loads … by the way – this is not a garbage can, and don’t use it as such, sometimes causes garbage disposal wiring and plumbing connections to separate.

-Even properly wired garbage disposal electrical cable might become loose and fall off the connector creating hazardous condition.
+The properly wired garbage disposal electrical cable might become loose and fall off the connector creating a hazardous condition.
 Because there are different requirements for garbage disposal wiring (types of conduit, disconnect / switch) you have to check that with your local code enforcement division.

-There are however some items that apply to every type of a garbage disposal wiring / installation:
+There are however some items that apply to every type of garbage disposal wiring / installation:

 - Garbage disposal wiring connections must be concealed within the wire compartment box at the base of the unit (behind the metal plate)

-- Depending on your local jurisdiction requirements, garbage disposal might need to be hard wired (no plug), or connected with an approved cord and plug.
-Either type of the garbage disposal wiring requires dedicated type of a connector at the appliance wall penetration.
-Conduit or cord must be secured in place and connection checked periodically.
+- Depending on your local jurisdiction requirements, the garbage disposal might need to be hard wired (no plug), or connected with an approved cord and plug.
+Either type of garbage disposal wiring requires a dedicated type of connector at the appliance wall penetration.
+The conduit or cord must be secured in place and connection checked periodically.

 - Cord connected units must use an approved type cord with a ground conductor and a 3 prong plug inserted into a grounded receptacle – no lamp cords please.

-- Some brands have an ON/OFF switch build into the garbage disposal, activated by turning specially designed drain plug.
-However, even with this future, your local jurisdiction might require installation of an additional ON/OFF switch while performing garbage disposal wiring.
+- Some brands have an ON/OFF switch built into the garbage disposal, activated by turning specially designed drain plug.
+However, even with this future, your local jurisdiction might require the installation of an additional ON/OFF switch while performing garbage disposal wiring.